tiangolo/poetry-version-plugin/README.md

 ...instead of calling a function or something similar.

-And the variable has to be in the top-level, so it can't be inside an `if` statement or similar.
+And the variable has to be at the top-level, so it can't be inside an `if` statement or similar.

 This is all fine and supported in your `__init__.py`: